yannh/kubeconform/Readme.md

   -schema-location value
         override schemas location search path (can be specified multiple times) -skip string
-        comma-separated list of kinds or GVKs to ignore -strict
+        comma-separated list of kinds, api versions or GVKs to ignore -strict
         disallow additional properties not in schema or duplicated keys -summary